-This function is used to describe the steady-state dependence of membrane voltage on ion concentrations and the relative permeability of those ions through the membrane.
+Use this function to describe the steady-state dependence of membrane voltage on ion concentrations and the relative permeability of those ions through the membrane.

-However, this formulation extends the Goldman-Hodgkin-Katz relationship to include the effect of a divalent ion such as calcium or magnesium.
-By measuring the dependence of resting potential or reversal potential on varying concentrations of the relevant monovalent and divalent ions, this equation can be used to calculate the relative permeability of the activated conductance(s) to calcium compared to sodium, potassium, or other experimental ions (Piek, 1975; and Sands, et al. 1991).
+This formulation extends the Goldman-Hodgkin-Katz relationship to include the effect of a divalent ion such as calcium or magnesium.
+By measuring the dependence of resting potential or reversal potential on varying concentrations of the relevant monovalent and divalent ions, you use this equation to calculate the relative permeability of the activated conductances to calcium compared to sodium, potassium, or other experimental ions (Piek, 1975; and Sands, et al. 1991).

-The fit solves for the permeability ratios α and β .
+The fit solves for the permeability ratios $\alpha$ and $\beta.$